 - South Africa is a left-hand drive country (so the steering wheel is on the right!).

 - Distance and speed are marked in kilometres.

 - Petrol stations are full service.
-You should probably have a few rand spare for your ‘petrol jockey’.
+You should have a few rand spare for your ‘petrol jockey’.

 - Parking in the centre of Cape Town can be notoriously difficult.
 There are official and unofficial traffic wardens/guards – and it’s not always easy to tell.
 Many will expect a tip to ‘look after your car’, which given the small cost involved, even when it’s free parking, is normally your easiest option.
-Keep a few rand in your pocket for this.
+Keep a few rand in your pocket for this too.

 Getting from Cape Town Airport to the city